TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

-Here we use the ability of \tranf{} to account for TTVs to analyse the \textit{TESS} observations of WASP-126~b from sectors 1--13, and 27--31 to further investigate the presence of TTVs within these data, and to produce the most up-to-date values for the planetary and orbital parameters of WASP-126~b.
-As with the analysis of WASP-91~b, we discard all data that is more than $2.5t_{14}$ from the mid-transit times predicted by \citet{WASP-126b_discovery}, which gives $126$ individual transits.
-We then run analysis using \tranf{} in both ``coupled'' and ``independent'' LDC fitting modes, using the quadratic limb-darkening law, a 2nd order detrending polynomial and assuming a circular orbit.
+Here we use the ability of \tranf{} to account for TTVs to analyse the \textit{TESS} observations of WASP-126~b from sectors 1--13, 27--34, 36--39, 61, and 63 to further investigate the presence of TTVs within these data, and to produce the most up-to-date values for the planetary and orbital parameters of WASP-126~b.
+As with the analysis of WASP-91~b, we use PDC$\_$SAPFLUX values for flux, and we discard all data that is more than $2.5t_{14}$ from the mid-transit times predicted by \citet{WASP-126b_discovery}, which gives 180 individual transits.
+We then run analysis using \tranf{} in both ``coupled'' and ``independent'' LDC fitting modes, using the quadratic limb-darkening law, a 2nd order detrending polynomial, assuming a circular orbit, and using results from \citet{WASP-126b_discovery} as priors.
 When using LDTk to calculate LDC likelihoods, we use the host parameters given in \citet{WASP-126b_discovery}, which are presented in Table \ref{tab:WASP-126b_results}, and the \textit{TESS} filter profile from the SVO Filter Profile Service.
-As discussed in Section \ref{sec:ttvs}, we first run analysis of the data assuming that there are no TTVs, and we use these results to provide priors to parameterise the ephemerides for the analysis where we allow for the presence of TTVs.
+As discussed in Section \ref{sec:ttvs}, we first run analysis of the data assuming that there are no TTVs, and we use these results to provide priors to parameterise the ephemeris for the analysis where we allow for the presence of TTVs.
 Since \tranf{} requires a fixed period to be provided when considering TTVs, this step should always be used to ensure complete consistency of results.
-The priors used in this initial step are based on the ephemerides of \citet{WASP-126b_discovery}.
+The priors used in this initial step are based on the ephemeris of \citet{WASP-126b_discovery}.
 The resulting ephemerides from this initial analysis are given in Table \ref{tab:WASP-126b_results}, and we use these results when allowing for the presence of TTVs, fixing the period at the values given and using the retrieved $t_0$ values as the mean of a Gaussian prior with a width of $0.007$~days.

 The orbital parameters of WASP-126~b retrieved by \tranf{} when allowing for TTVs are given in Table \ref{tab:WASP-126b_results}, for both ``coupled'' and ``independent'' LDC fitting modes.
 We present these alongside the results of \citet{WASP-126b_TTVs}, \citet{WASP-126c_no-evidence}, and \citet{WASP-126b_discovery} for comparison.
-We find that the results from both runs are generally consistent but, as in the WASP-91~b analysis, the uncertainties on the LDCs for the ``coupled'' run are significantly smaller.
+We find that the results from both runs are generally consistent but, as in the WASP-91~b analysis, the uncertainties on the LDCs for the ``coupled'' run are smaller.